Gozkybrain/flyme-booking-ticket/README.md

 * CSS: For styling the application components.
 * HTML2Canvas and JSpdf: A Package to handle saving the receipt to PDF.

+Note that this project will have a v2 in NextJS to handle requests by new clients.
 ## Aims and Objectives

 ### Aims